Kaon radiative leptonic decay rates from lattice QCD simulations at the physical point: Numerical results

 On the B64 ensemble, our final central value for each form factor is taken to be the average of the results at $t_{W}\simeq 2\,\mathrm{fm}$ and $t_{W}\simeq 2.6\,\mathrm{fm}$.
 The total error is obtained by adding in quadrature the statistical error and $\Sigma_{V/A}(x_{\gamma})$.
 For all other ensembles, we have limited our simulations to a single $t_{W}\simeq 2.2-2.3\,\mathrm{fm}$.
 To account for possible finite-$t_{W}$ effects there, we add in quadrature to the statistical error the systematic error $\Sigma_{V/A}(x_{\gamma})$ determined on the B64 ensemble.

-In nearly all cases, $\Sigma_{V/A}(x_{\gamma})$ is small.
-In about 90\% of cases, it is below the statistical uncertainty itself; in 98\% of cases, it is below twice the statistical uncertainty; and it is never larger than 2.5 times the statistical uncertainty.
+We have compared $\Sigma_{V/A}(x_{\gamma})$ to the statistical uncertainties of the form factors, obtained on all the 5 ensembles, and for every value of $x_\gamma$ considered, amounting to a total of 55 comparisons.
+In nearly all cases, $\Sigma_{V/A}(x_{\gamma})$ is small: in about 90\% of cases, it is below the statistical uncertainty itself; in 98\% of cases, it is below twice the statistical uncertainty; and it is never larger than 2.5 times the statistical uncertainty.

 In the case of the quark-disconnected contribution, the finite-$t_W$ effects can be examined rather straightforwardly.
 As discussed in Sec.~\ref{sec:Lattice_setup}, we evaluate the correlation function $C^{\mu\nu}_{\rm 3,W ; {\rm disc}}(t_{\gamma}, \vec{k}; t_{W})$ in Eq.~(\ref{eq:disco_corr}) for all $t_{\gamma}$ and $t_{W}$.
 Figure~\ref{fig:Disctw_dependence} illustrates the $t_{W}$-dependence of the axial $F_{A, 1/2}(x_\gamma, t_W)$ and vector $F_{V, 1/2}(x_\gamma, t_W)$ form factors at $x_{\gamma} \simeq 0.7$, as well as the axial form factor at $x_{\gamma} = 0$, on the B96 ensemble.
 Results are shown for both the first and second time-ordering contributions.
 From the figure, we observe intervals containing approximately 8–10 data points (corresponding to a length of about $1~\mathrm{fm}$) where no appreciable dependence on $t_W$ is detected.
 Consequently, the form factors can be reliably extracted by performing constant fits within these intervals.